PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Power Flow Equations as Intersection of Circles

 Thus, the distance between the power flow circles at the critical bus decreases to zero as the load increases to the critical value.
-Hence, this distance can be used as an indicator to indicate the voltage stability at a bus.
-Such an indicator can vary from $1$ to $0$ where zero indicates that the LTVI is reached.
-However, calculating the distance between the power flow circles is not simple since it involves two quadratic equations \eqref{math_p}, \eqref{math_q} and it is described in the next section.
+Hence, this distance can be used as an indicator {of} LTVI.
+Quantifying the distance between the circles for deriving a VSI is described in the next section.